 Local Food Manitoulin continues to adapt and grow in order to reach our vision of a strengthened local food landscape that supports independent and shared access to sustainable foods from Shkagamik-kwe (Mother Earth).
 Understanding the geography of Manitoulin is key when engaging in project designs.
-Our team has launched Manitoulin's first mobile food market to ensure we provide equal access to the local foods we cultivate and harvest.
+In 2020, our team launched Manitoulin's first mobile food market to ensure we provide equal access to the local foods we cultivate and harvest.
 We coordinate markets with our community partners to meet the unique needs of each community, ensuring our markets serve to empower individuals, families and communities in the movement towards wholistic health.

 Our mobile markets offer a wide variety of organic foods cultivated by our team at the Myengenuk Gizhkeking Endaat Farming for Community location and sourced from local market growers and farmers.
 All food is offered on a donation basis and we provide sliding scale recommendations based on current market values.
 Every dollar raised goes directly back into Local Food Manitoulin so we can sustain our food access programs and offer knowledge sharing activities within the communities and schools.

 Local Food Manitoulin is making significant developments to improve and expand the mobile market food access model.
 We run the markets from an enclosed cargo trailer designed and retrofitted to offer safe food storage and transportation with an added shopping experience for market goers.
 We hire Farm Staff and coordinate volunteer efforts to increase productivity, provide experience in the agriculture sector and host opportunity for community investment in the project.

 Visit our events calendar and social media pages Facebook or Instagram for upcoming dates and locations.